-The sum of the estimated costs of the relevant work types (including pro-rata of Contractor's Site Establishment and General Obligations) forms the basis on which the Service Provider shall tender his fee to cover all his costs to develop the detailed design including training.
+The sum of the estimated costs of the relevant work types forms the basis on which the Consulting Engineer shall tender his fee to cover all his costs to develop the detailed design including training.
 Project assessment costs and production of tender documentation including evaluation of tenders received are not considered to contribute to the development of the design and are separately billed.
-The final cost of the Works will. however. depend on the strategy selected by the Client based on the most appropriate and cost-effective options identified by the Service Provider during the project assessment and design phases.
+The final cost of the Works will, however, depend on the strategy selected by the Client based on the most appropriate and cost-effective options identified by the Consulting Engineer during the project assessment and design phases.
 Scope of work changes may cause an increase or decrease in the fee offered to produce the design.